From Logits to Hierarchies: Hierarchical Clustering made Simple: Conclusion

 \section{Conclusion}

-In this work, we propose a lightweight yet effective procedure for hierarchical clustering based on pre-trained non-hierarchical models.
-Notably, our solution proves to be markedly more effective and significantly more computationally efficient than alternative methods.
-Different from existing models for hierarchical clustering, our method can successfully handle large datasets of many classes, taking an important step in deploying hierarchical clustering methods in challenging settings.
-Moreover, we show that the usefulness of our approach extends to supervised setups, by implementing it on top of a pre-trained classifier to recover a meaningful hierarchy of classes.
-A case study on ImageNet shows that this approach provides relevant insights for interpretability, and can reveal potential biases of the pre-trained model and ambiguities in existing categorizations.
+In this work, we uncover significant limitations of existing deep hierarchical clustering models, demonstrating that these methods face important challenges in scaling to large-scale datasets, falling short of delivering satisfactory performance.
+As an alternative approach, we propose a lightweight yet effective procedure for hierarchical clustering based on pre-trained non-hierarchical models.
+Notably, our solution proves to be markedly more effective and significantly more computationally efficient than existing methods.
+Specifically, we demonstrate that our method can successfully handle large datasets with hundreds of classes, taking an important step for the practical applicability of hierarchical clustering methods in realistic settings.
+Moreover, we show that the usefulness of our approach extends to supervised setups by implementing it on top of a pre-trained classifier to recover a meaningful hierarchy of classes.
+A case study on ImageNet shows that our approach provides relevant insights for interpretability, and can reveal potential biases in the pre-trained model or spurious correlation in the data.

-While we provide extensive results on image datasets, in this work we do not explore other data modalities.
-However, our procedure is general and may be applied to different data types, which we leave for future work.
+Our proposed method is general and may be applied to different data types beyond vision, which we leave as an opportunity for future work.
+Another direction for future work is the investigation of strategies for automatically selecting meaningful levels of the inferred hierarchy.
 Hierarchical clustering presents important advantages over non-hierarchical clustering by simultaneously capturing the structure in the data at multiple levels of granularity.
-However, inspecting the hierarchy is still necessary to extract valuable insights.
-An important focus for future work is to investigate strategies to partly bypass this process, automatically selecting levels of the hierarchies that provide the most meaningful clustering.
+However, manually inspecting the hierarchy is still necessary to extract valuable insights.
+Thus, future work could investigate strategies to partly bypass this process, automatically selecting levels of the hierarchy that provide the most meaningful clustering.
+Our proposed method relies on the assumption that logits from a pre-trained flat model can be used as a proxy to measure cluster similarities.
+While empirically supported by our experimental results, this assumption may not always hold, for instance if the pre-trained model is poorly calibrated.